A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: System Overview

 \subsection{Real-Time Adaptive Noise Cancellation for PCG Signals}

-A general LMS filter uses an adaptive finite impulse response (FIR) filter for noise cancellation~\cite{5264345}.
+A general LMS algorithm uses an adaptive finite impulse response (FIR) filter for noise cancellation~\cite{5264345}.
 In this implementation, the filter is used to denoise a recorded PCG signal, $x(n)$, using a reference signal, $r(n)$, which is uncorrelated with heart sounds but closely correlated with the noise.
 To update the filter weights $\mathbf{w}(n)$, the LMS algorithm uses the method of steepest descent, given by

 where the step size $\mu$ controls the rate of convergence~\cite{5264345}.
-As an improvement, the NLMS algorithm is used when the knowledge of input signal statistics is limited~\cite{236504}, which is often the case in real-time filtering.
-It uses a step size that is normalized by the reference input power:
+As an improvement, the normalized LMS (NLMS) algorithm is used when the knowledge of input signal statistics is limited~\cite{236504}, which is often the case in real-time filtering.
+It uses a step size that is normalized by the reference input power and is given by:

-Here, $\mu_0$ is the base step size, $\|\cdot\|^2$ is the euclidean norm of the input vector, and $\varepsilon$ is a small positive constant.
+Here, $\mu_0$ is the base step size, $\|\cdot\|^2$ is the Euclidean norm of the input vector, and $\varepsilon$ is a small positive constant.

-However, in the conventional NLMS algorithm, sudden increases in the input noise power can cause the normalization term $\|\mathbf{r}(n)\|^2$ to become large, resulting in slow adaptation.
-To address this, we propose a burst-adaptive NLMS (BA-NLMS) algorithm, which dynamically scales the step size during high-energy events.
-In the real-time implementation, we estimate the average energy using a moving average formulation:
+However, in the conventional NLMS algorithm, sudden increases in the input noise power can cause the normalization term $\|\mathbf{r}(n)\|^2$ to become large, resulting in slower adaptation~\cite{article}.
+To address this, we propose a BA-NLMS algorithm, which dynamically scales the step size during high-energy events.
+In the real-time implementation, we estimate the average energy using a moving average expression given as:

 where $0 < \alpha < 1$ controls the averaging window.
 The effective step size $\mu_{\text{eff}}(n)$ is then adapted dynamically based on the ratio between instantaneous and average energy: